smp4/sysmlv2-python-cookiecutter/{{ cookiecutter.project_slug }}/docs/developing.md

 To visualise the model, open the command pallette in VS Code (the search field at the top of the window), type `>Create new jupyter notebook`.

 You may be prompted to select a Python interpreter.
-Select the Python binary in the `sysml` virtual environment.
+Select the Python binary in the `sysml` virtual environment (no problem if not).
 If your project hasn't modified this template, it will be at `./.venv/sysml/bin/Python`.
 This requires the virtual environment to be created, which should have happened when you ran the `hatch` commands above.
 If not, run `hatch env create sysml`.

 Next, select the SysML kernel.
-In the top right corner click "Select Kernel" > Jupyter Kernel, and select `SysML (sysml)`. the kernel will start up, loading the SysML standard library and our user model at `./sysml/models/mymodel.sysml`.
+In the top right corner click "Select Kernel" > Jupyter Kernel, and select `SysML (sysml)`.
+The kernel will start up, loading the SysML standard library and our user model at `./sysml/models/mymodel.sysml`.

 Create a new code cell in the notebook and type `%viz --view=interconnection "PictureTaking"`.
 This uses the `%viz` "magic" command that comes built in to the Jupyter SysML kernel to call out to Graphviz and generate a figure of our model from our sysml code.
 Execute the cell and you should see the model as a diagram.